HaleBera/A-NOVEL-CONTAINER-ATTACKS-DATASET-FOR-INTRUSION-DETECTION/Vagrant Automater/Readme.txt

+Construct the Environment

-VM Configuraiton
+  1. VM Configuraiton

       # Create a vagrant VM.
       $ python3 vagrant_automate.sh

       # Enter the name of the VM, which will be an attacker.
       $ CVE-2019-15107_Attacker1

       # Go to the path of the directory created by "vagrant_automate.sh".
       $ cd vagrant_CVE-2019-15107_Attacker1

       # UP the new VM and establish an ssh connection with it.
-  $ vagrant up & vagrant ssh  # Select eno1 (the first option)
+      $ vagrant up && vagrant ssh  # Select eno1 (the first option)

+  2. Send attacker scripts to the VM (OPTION 2 is followed)